jcarlin/treemodel/README.md

 #### Other features or benefits of a tree model might include:
 - lazy loading, eager loading and asynchornous querying and assembly of data

+#### Imporant notes:
+- In my testing, QML TreeView only worked with Qt 5.7, I have no idea why and there were some hints of Qt bugs around this.
+I moved on as soon as it worked.
+TLDR; Requires Qt 5.7.